Skip to main content

 Causes, biological mechanisms, symptoms, diagnosis and treatment

-A tumour is formed by cells that multiply uncontrollably, hijacking surrounding cells and, to varying degrees, disrupting brain function.
+A tumour is formed of cells that multiply in an uncontrolled way, taking over the surrounding cells and, to varying degrees, disrupting brain function.
 A brain tumour can develop in any area of the brain.

-A distinction is made between primary brain tumours arising from cells resident in the brain, which account for 1% of all cancers, and the much more common secondary brain tumours formed by cancerous cells from another organ: lung, breast, colon, kidney, skin (melanoma) in particular, and constituting metastases (the process by which cancerous cells spread throughout the body to reach and multiply in organs other than the one initially affected).
+A distinction is made between primary brain tumours, which originate from cells that reside in the brain, and which account for 1% of all cancers, and secondary brain tumours.
+Secondary brain tumours are much more common and are formed of cancer cells from another organ: the lung, breast, colon, kidney or skin (melanoma), and make up

-There are over a hundred different types of primary brain tumour.
-The most common are those that develop from glial cells or their precursors, known as gliomas, which include astrocytomas, oligodendrogliomas and glioblastomas.
-Gliomas rarely metastasise to other organs.
+There are more than 100 different types of primary brain tumours.
+The most common are those that develop from the glial cells, or from their precursors, known as gliomas, which include astrocytomas, oligodendrogliomas and glioblastomas.
+Gliomas rarely cause metastasis in other organs.

-Meningiomas, which develop in the meninges between the skull and the brain, are common tumours, but are generally non-cancerous.
+Meningiomas, which develop in the meninges between the skull and the brain, are common tumours but are generally not cancerous.

 03.02.2023 Understanding brain tumours in 2 minutes